Pike

 When will I get liquidated?

 • Liquidation happens when your Health Factor drops below 1.
 Changes in the value of your supplied collateral and borrowed assets can affect your Health Factor.
-See Basics of Borrowing for more information.
+See for more information.

 How much will I earn from supplying assets?

 • Depositors can generate passive income by supplying their assets.
 When more people borrow from Pike and utilize a greater portion of Pike deposits, the interest rate charged to borrowers increases, leading to higher interest earnings for depositors.
-See Basics of Borrowing for more information.
+See for more information.

 How much I can borrow?